Entanglement and entropy production in coupled single-mode Bose-Einstein condensates: Introduction

 characterizing the strength of interactions~\cite{dynamics}.
 For $\alpha<1$, the average population imbalance between the two potential wells, $N_L-N_R$, oscillates between positive and negative values.
 For $\alpha>1$, however, the system undergoes a self-trapping transition \cite{oberthaler,oberthalersemiclass}.
 Here, for large initial particle number imbalance $N_L-N_R$ and strong enough interactions $\alpha\gg 1$, the interaction energy of the initial state prevents levelling off the number of particles in the two wells, and the amplitude of population imbalance oscillations is suppressed (see Sec.~\ref{sec:semiclass} for more details).

-We show a typical example of entropy production in Fig~\ref{fig:intro2}.
+We show a typical example of entropy production, e.g. steady increase of the entropy, in Fig~\ref{fig:intro2}.
 The initial state of the system corresponds to maximal population imbalance, $|\hat{S}_z=N/2\rangle$, and the time evolution of $\mathcal{S}$ is calculated numerically by exact diagonalization.
 The entropy shows oscillations on the top of a steady increase, before saturating to a constant value.
 Moreover, the curves corresponding to the same $\alpha$, but different total particle numbers can be scaled together.
 As we discussed earlier, these oscillations during entropy production should be experimentally accessible (for a discussion of experimental parameters see Sec. \ref{sec:microwave}).

 The long time limit of the entropy also reflects the self-trapping transition by showing a sudden jump at the "phase boundary".
 Interestingly, the computed asymptotic entropy value agrees well with the predictions of a classical microcanonical ensemble, where the normalized spin vector $\vec{\Omega}\equiv 2\vec{S}/N$ is distributed uniformly along a classical trajectory.
 The remarkable success of classical description can be understood by investigating the overlap between the wave function $|\psi(t)\rangle$ and the spin coherent states $|\Omega_{\theta,\varphi}\rangle$, polarized into direction $(\sin\theta\cos\varphi,\sin\theta\sin\varphi,\cos\theta)$.
 We plotted this overlap on the unit sphere in Fig.~\ref{fig:introoverlap}, for a maximally polarized initial state $\hat{S}_z=N/2$, with the interaction strength tuned to the boundary of self-trapping transition.
 For sufficiently large $t$, the dephasing between different energy eigenstates leads to the broadening of the wave function, and the overlap $|\langle\Omega_{\theta,\varphi}|\psi(t)\rangle|^2$ traces out precisely the semiclassical trajectory (black line in Fig.~\ref{fig:introoverlap}).